The Baby-Sitters Club Club

 The Baby-Sitters Club Club is a comedy podcast hosted by Jack Shepherd and Tanner Greenring.
 The co-hosts read and analyze books from Ann M. Martin’s Baby-Sitters Club series of young adult novels.
-The first episode released in February 2016, and the episodes release weekly.
+The first episode was released in February 2016, and the episodes release weekly.

 Background

 Shepherd first read the books as a child, borrowing them all from his cousin, shortly after moving from England to the United States.

-Shepherd and Greenring are former colleagues at BuzzFeed and have been friends for many years.
+Shepherd and Greenring were formerly colleagues at BuzzFeed, and have been friends for many years.

 Format

-Episodes are generally one hour long and focusing on one book.
+Episodes are generally one hour long and focus on one book.